 When writing the methodology section of a quantitative research study, you may need to determine the appropriate sample size.
 While searching for the best sample size…

-A five number summary is a simple way to describe a dataset using just five key values: the minimum, first quartile (Q1), median, third quartile (Q3),…
+A 5-number summary is a simple way to describe a dataset using 5-key statistics: the Minimum, First Quartile (Q1), Median (Q2), Third Quartile (Q3), and Maximum.…

 Descriptive statistics are methods or techniques that are widely used to organize and summarize data in a clear and simple way.
 In data analysis, descriptive statistics…